 Larsson described both the reporting process and the media fallout from the libel conviction in a fair amount of detail, but he left the article itself to the reader’s imagination.
 So the task was to write the exposé as Blomkvist himself might have done.
 This involved a deep dive into Larsson, who’d based Millennium on his own crusading publication, Exposé; his alter ego, Blomkvist; business developments in Sweden and Poland in the early ’90s; and not least, since this had to conform to Larsson’s placement of the Wennerström factory somewhere on the outskirts of Łódź, Polish geography.

 Over the next two months, as one artifact after another was discovered in this way, the grid started to fill in.
 Framed, dried flowers turned up in Los Angeles, Las Vegas, Paris, Barcelona, and some three dozen other cities.
 Lisbeth Salander’s motorcycle helmet was found in San Francisco.
-People in Stockholm found a videocassette containing a vintage episode of Hard Copy, the long-defunct tabloid TV show, exploring the disappearance of Harriet Vanger.
-On the morning of December 9, Blomkvist’s Wennerström exposé was discovered in St. Louis.
-A half-hour later, treasure hunters in El Paso, Texas located Millennium's special issue on Blomkvist.
-Before the end of the day, someone in Chicago found flower #40, and the grid was complete. ■
+A group of people in Stockholm discovered a videocassette containing a vintage episode of Hard Copy, the long-defunct tabloid TV show, that explored the disappearance of young Harriet Vanger.
+On the morning of December 9, three days before the film’s premiere in London, Blomkvist’s Wennerström exposé was discovered in St. Louis.
+A half-hour later, treasure hunters in El Paso, Texas located Millennium’s special issue on Blomkvist.
+Before the end of the day, someone in Chicago found flower #40, and the grid was finally complete. ■